Networks

 The network is made up of current and former candidates to the European Capital of Culture (ECoC) title.
 The mission of the network is to support cities to implement culture-led urban development programmes and policies, building on the experiences, participatory processes and collaborations established during the preparation for the ECoC bid.

 In 2017 Leeds was preparing to bid to become European Capital of Culture for 2023.
 However, the UK’s decision to leave the European Union meant that this was no longer possible.
-Despite this setback, Leeds is working with members of the Culture Next network as the city prepares for its international festival of culture, Leeds 2023.
+Despite this setback, Leeds with the support of members of the Culture Next network successfully ran its own acclaimed international festival of culture, Leeds 2023.

 OECD Champion Mayors for Inclusive Growth

-Leeds’ ambition is to have a strong economy, within a compassionate city.
-This is being delivered through the inclusive growth strategy which seeks to ensure that the benefits of prosperity reach all our communities and citizens.
+Leeds’s ambition is to have a strong economy, within a compassionate city.
+This is being delivered through the Leeds Inclusive Growth Strategy which seeks to ensure that the benefits of prosperity reach all our communities and citizens.

 Leeds is not the only city taking this approach.
 The Champion Mayors Initiative brings together a coalition of global city leaders, including the Mayors of Paris, New York and Tokyo, who have committed to tackling inequalities and promoting more inclusive economic growth in cities.